sarbagyastha/youtube_player_flutter/README.md

 ## Note
 Know more about the configuration options [here](https://pub.dartlang.org/documentation/youtube_player_flutter/latest/youtube_player_flutter/youtube_player_flutter-library.html).

+The plugin causes conflict with webview_flutter plugin as this plugin already contains webview as its dependency.
+So there is no need of separately adding webview_flutter.
+You can use WebView from the plugin itself.

 ## Download
 Download apk from above(in badges) and try the plugin.